 15 year old Angel

-Meaghan is “ecstatic” about getting the dog, a Labrador retriever.
+Meaghan was “ecstatic” about getting the dog, a Labrador retriever.
 She Loves Animals!
-Especially Dogs..
+Especially Dogs, Dixie was her best friend..
 She also loved Disney and Boston and NYC!
 She also loved the color pink